OscarGTH/Fuksipassi/README.md

 # Fuksipassi
-Android app to track and complete university Freshman challenges
+Android app to track and complete university freshman challenges

 You can find pictures from the folder called "Fuksipassi screenshots".